 A Hybrid gives the feed some protection on the cast due to the walls on the side of the frame, and is dead easy to load up and cast.
 Sizes 24g or 28g will do for most venues, elasticated if fishery rules allow.

-When to bomb
+When to choose a bomb

 On a shallow lake at up to 30m range a square lead is fine, but if you want to add a little attraction to each cast, try a Guru Impact Bomb.
 This has a small recess in each side into which you can cram dampened micros.